pogo61/Google-Sheets-API-Hook/README.md

             </author>
         </entry>
     </feed>

+### Create Your Own Integration with the Google Sheets API
+The Hello World operation is one simple way of integrating or extending your API's.
+Take a look at the [Google Sheets API Integration](https://github.com/pogo61/Google-Sheets-API-Integration "Google Sheets API Integration"). this will give you a deeper inderstanding of the richness of our gateway product in integrating to API's

 ### Modify and Build
 In the event you need to change the API Hook.
 Here are the instructions to do so.